This is an accordion element with a series of buttons that open and close related content panels.

 - General data

-- Dilapidated and abandoned buildings
+- Dilapidated buildings and abandoned buildings

 - Societal and financial impacts

-Introduction to the International Existing Building Code (IEBC)
+Introduction to the IEBC

-- Historical perspective on the codes
+- Historical perspective on the Codes

-- Fundamentals and principles of the 2015 IEBC
+- Fundamentals and principles of the 2021 IEBC

 - Definitions and classification of work